DMAT: An End-to-End Framework for Joint Atmospheric Turbulence Mitigation and Object Detection: Datasets and implementation

-The DATUM and TMT AT-mitigation models were used with pre trained weights.
-The Mamba model was pre-trained using the ($256\times256$) training COCO dataset described above.
-Optimization was performed using the Adam optimizer with an initial learning rate set to 0.0001.
-The model was trained for a total of 100 epochs without the use of early stopping criteria.
-These conditions were also used for training the combined system DMAT.
-A sliding window approach was employed for video processing, wherein a set of temporally adjacent frames centred on the current frame was used as input to predict the target frame.
-This strategy was uniformly applied during both the training and inference stages.
-In accordance with the findings reported in \cite{anantrasirichai2023atmospheric}, a window of ten neighboring frames (four forward frames and five backward frames) was adopted, as it achieved good results but also was able to effectively represent temporal correlations.

-Object detectors are fine-tuned by taking the pretrained weights of a network and updating them through training on new data, where the inherent AT distortions have been mitigated by the approaches mentioned above.
-Upper model layers are often frozen to preserve the representations of low-level visual content.
-In our training system, however, we update all layers within the object detector (as discussed below).
+All models are fine-tuned on the new synthetic datasets described above.
+All models use the Adam optimizer with a learning rate of 0.0001 for 100 epochs, without early stopping.
+A sliding window approach was used during both training and inference, where each target frame was predicted from ten temporally adjacent frames (five preceding, four following), following the setup in~\cite{anantrasirichai2023atmospheric}, which balances performance and temporal context.
 The implementation was carried out in Python, utilizing the PyTorch framework with CUDA acceleration to ensure computational efficiency.
-All experiments were conducted on a high-performance computing environment featuring NVIDIA 4090 and A100 GPUs.
+All experiments were conducted on NVIDIA 4090 and A100 GPUs.